johnlindquist/kit/README.md

 - Use `volta` to manage node versions.
     1. Install [volta](https://volta.sh/)
-    2. Volta will automatically switch node version to 16.17.1 when work with kit.
+    2. Volta will automatically switch node version to 16.17.1 when working with kit.

 ### Clone Kit SDK